yagosys/test/readme.md

 use mkiso.sh to create iso
 copy iso to your own s3 directory for kubevirt dv to fetch later on

-> ssh public key from you cliekt (az cloud shell) added on user-data
+> ssh public key from you client (az cloud shell) added on user-data , if you do not have a client key, use ssh-keygen to generate one

 > fmg license can also be added into user-data if needed